 As is the case in most businesses, the longer the cooperation, the greater the opportunities to provide truly great service — in this case, translations.

-All companies today need to communicate their brand in a consistent way, regardless of the channel or language used.
+All companies today need to communicate their brand consistently, regardless of the channel or language used.
 Translation and localization are just the most important strategies we have at our disposal to achieve just that.

 Surveys show that visitors to websites written in the local language tend to trust those sites more and stay on them longer, and are consequently more inclined to purchase items through them.

-Make sure you convey your message in a consistent and professional manner — in all of the languages, in all of your markets.
+Make sure you convey your message consistently and professionally — in all of the languages, in all of your markets.